Supported Providers #

 all_branches: trueinstead of

-go: For language runtimes that support multiple versions, you can limit the deployment to happen only on the job that matches the desired version.
+go: for language runtimes that support multiple versions, you can limit the deployment to happen only on the job that matches a specific version.

 $CC = gcc.

-This example deploys to Nodejistu only from the
+This example deploys to Appfog only from the

 staging branch when the test has run on Node.js version 0.11.